luukvbaal/statuscol.nvim/README.md

   thousands = false,     -- or line number thousands separator string ("." / ",")
-  relculright = false,   -- whether to right-align the cursor line number with 'relativenumber' set -- Builtin 'statuscolumn' options ft_ignore = nil,       -- lua table with filetypes for which 'statuscolumn' will be unset bt_ignore = nil,       -- lua table with 'buftype' values for which 'statuscolumn' will be unset -- Default segments (fold -> sign -> line number + separator), explained below segments = {
+  relculright = false,   -- whether to right-align the cursor line number with 'relativenumber' set -- Builtin 'statuscolumn' options ft_ignore = nil,       -- lua table with 'filetype' values for which 'statuscolumn' will be unset bt_ignore = nil,       -- lua table with 'buftype' values for which 'statuscolumn' will be unset -- Default segments (fold -> sign -> line number + separator), explained below segments = {